IgniteUI/indigo-design-docfx/en/components/dropdown.md

 ## Item States

 The Dropdown items support five different states: **Idle**, **Disabled**, **Focused**, **Selected** and **Selected & Focused**.
-In Figma the states are different variants that can be achieved by changing the `State` property and/or the boolean properties for selected and disabled.
+In Figma the states are different variants that can be achieved by changing the `State` property and/or the boolean properties for Selected and Disabled.
 In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/dropdown_item_idle.png" srcset="../images/dropdown_item_idle@2x.png 2x" />
 <img class="responsive-img" src="../images/dropdown_item_disabled.png" srcset="../images/dropdown_item_disabled@2x.png 2x" />